 Doe worked as an environmental lawyer, but when considering her claim for long term disability benefits, Standard evaluated her vocation as a “generic” lawyer.
 Because it did so, Standard determined that after November 2011, Doe was not working in her own legal specialty but she was performing the work of a lawyer on a reasonably continuous basis.
 Standard denied Doe’s benefit claim and appeal.
 The district court ruled in Standard’s favor.
 However, the First Circuit Court of Appeals reversed, finding that Standard acted arbitrarily and capriciously in relying on the DOT description of a generic lawyer rather than a job description that accurately encompassed the material duties of Doe’s specialized area of practice.
 Further, there was no evidence in the record supporting the assumption that an “environmental lawyer” and “lawyer” are equivalent terms that may be used interchangeably.
 The court found that the appropriate remedy is an award of benefits rather than a remand to Standard.

 If you are applying for disability benefits and work in an occupation with sub-specialties that vary in material duties from the generic occupation title, you’ll want to be sure to support your claim that the specialized position’s job requirements should be considered.
-The attorneys of Roberts Disability Law have years of experience representing claimants in long term disability claims and understand the vocational evidence needed to support these claims.
+The attorneys of Roberts Disability Law, P.C. have years of experience representing claimants in long term disability claims and understand the vocational evidence needed to support these claims.

 If you need help with your long term disability appeal, contact one of our experienced ERISA attorneys today.
 Below are this week’s summaries of ERISA decisions reported across the country.